mvolkmann/blog/src/swift.md

 | `Range`       | interval from inclusive lower bound to exclusive upper bound |
 | `ClosedRange` | interval from inclusive lower bound to inclusive upper bound |

+TODO: List some properties and methods of number types.

 ### Characters and Strings

 Literal `Character` and single-line `String` values